-S-Westerly Posted February 1 Share Posted February 1 13 minutes ago, Tinkicker said: Squires cafe one evening.
+S-Westerly Posted February 1, 2024 Posted February 1, 2024 13 minutes ago, Tinkicker said: Squires cafe one evening.
 Not my favourite spot, since it moved after the old milk bar closed.
 Too smooth, plastic and pre packaged for my taste, I like to be able to smell the old 1950s rockers brillcreme oozing from the woodwork.
 Whats the word I am seeking?
 Contemporary?
 Slick?
 Anyways, I was invited on a ride out to Squires with a couple of instructors one Wednesday evening and was wandering across the car park for a coffee when we spotted a familar looking late 40s or so bald head and face.
 It was clad in one piece leathers complete with sliders everywhere you could fit a slider, and stood next to a new fireblade.
 We approached from slightly behind and listened.
 He was having it large with a bunch of younger guys about getting the kneee down and the best technique ect.
 We listened for a minute or so until the lads attentions were looking more our way and thought he would notice us stood there pretty quickly.
 Andy, one of the DAS instructors stepped forward...
 "Hiya Steve, congrats on passing your test last week, it was pretty touch and go, but you made it in the end.
 Sorry I couldn't finish your course, I was in Spain.
 I knew you would be in good hands with Brian.
 Brian stepped forward, hand outstretched. " Hiya Steve, we got there in the end eh"?
 I swear if you put a newspaper within six inches of his face, it would have ignited with the heat coming from it.
 Typical BMBH type that got into biking as a fashion statement in the late 90s.
 Oooh, cruel but funny.
-1 Quote Link to comment Share on other sites More sharing options...
+1 Quote

 Recommended Posts